vijayn7/jobFill_Extension/NOTES.md

-- Manual testing: not run (widget UI/fill flow not exercised).
+- Manual testing: not run (matching/suggestions flow not exercised).
-- Manual testing: not run (storage changes only).